 The Settlement Class Representatives' claims are typical of other Settlement Class Members' claims; they assert the same claims under the Lanham Act.
 The Settlement Class Representatives have alleged that a common course of conduct injured the Settlement Class Representatives and the proposed Settlement Class in the same way.
-The Settlement Class Representatives, like the members of the proposed Settlement Class, grew and sold authentic Kona coffee, but they competed against suppliers and sellers of coffee labeled as "Kona" or "Kona Blend" that in fact contained little or no appreciable amount of authentic Kona coffee.
-See Sec.
-Am.
+The Settlement Class Representatives, like the members of the proposed Settlement Class, grew and sold authentic

+Kona coffee, but they competed against suppliers and sellers of coffee labeled as "Kona" or "Kona Blend" that in fact contained little or no appreciable amount of authentic Kona coffee.
+See Third Am.
 Compl. ¶ 33(c).
 Further, Plaintiffs alleged that the false designation of ordinary commodity coffee as "Kona" coffee depressed the market price of authentic Kona coffee, which negatively affected the price both the Settlement Class Representatives and Settlement Class Members could receive for their Kona coffee.
 See Id. ¶ 3.
 Typicality is satisfied.

 Rule 23(a)(4): The Settlement Class Representatives have and will protect the interests of the Class.
 Rule 23(a)(4)'s adequacy requirement is met where, as here, "the representative parties will fairly and adequately protect the interests of the class."
 Fed.
 R. Civ.
 P. 23(a)(4).
-Adequacy entails a two-prong inquiry: "(1) do the named plaintiffs and their counsel have any conflicts of interest with other class members and (2) will the named plaintiffs and their 16 counsel prosecute the action vigorously on behalf of the class?"
+Adequacy entails a two-prong inquiry: "(1) do the named plaintiffs and their counsel have any conflicts of interest with other class members and (2) will the named plaintiffs and their counsel prosecute the action vigorously on behalf of the class?"
 Evon v.
 Law Offices of Sidney Mickell, 688 F.3d 1015, 1031 (9th Cir.
 2012) (quoting Hanlon, 150 F.3d at 1020).
 Both prongs are readily satisfied here.

-20 First, the Settlement Class Representatives have no interests antagonistic to Settlement 21 Class Members and will continue to protect the Class' interests in the implementation of the 22 settlement and in continuing litigation against the non-settling defendants, and there are no 23 conflicts of interest between the class representatives and members of the Settlement Class.
-See 24 Sampson v.
-Knight Transportation, Inc., No. C17-0028-JCC, 2020 WL 3050217, at 5 (W.D.
-25 Wash.
-June 8, 2020) ("Plaintiffs' claims . . . are uniform across the class members, thus the

-26 Plaintiffs adequately represent the injuries of the putative class.").
-The Class Representatives

-"suffered the same injuries as other members" of the Class in the form of reduced market prices and damage to goodwill and reputation.
+First, the Settlement Class Representatives have no interests antagonistic to Settlement Class Members and will continue to protect the Class' interests in the implementation of the settlement and in continuing litigation against the non-settling defendants, and there are no conflicts of interest between the class representatives and members of the Settlement Class.
+See Sampson v.
+Knight Transportation, Inc., No. C17-0028-JCC, 2020 WL 3050217, at \5 (W.D.
+Wash.
+June 8, 2020) ("Plaintiffs' claims . . . are uniform across the class members, thus the Plaintiffs adequately represent the injuries of the putative class.").
+The Class Representatives "suffered the same injuries as other members" of the Class in the form of reduced market prices and damage to goodwill and reputation.
 Id.
 The Class Representatives also understand their duties, have agreed to consider the interests of absent Settlement Class Members, and have reviewed and uniformly endorsed the Settlement terms.
-See Lichtman Decl. ¶ 15.
+See Lichtman Decl. ¶ 18.

-Second, proposed Class Counsel have and will continue to vigorously and ethically pursue this litigation.
-See Wilbur v.
+Second, proposed Class Counsel have vigorously and ethically pursued this litigation.
+See

+Wilbur v.
 City of Mount Vernon, 298 F.R.D.
 665, 669 (W.D.
 Wash.
 2012) (Lasnik, J.) (finding adequacy requirement satisfied and granting class certification).
 The two firms serving as proposed Class Counsel bring a wealth of experience in complex civil litigation and class actions, along with relevant expertise in intellectual property litigation.
-They have and will continue to commit substantial resources to this case.
+They have committed substantial resources to this case, and will see it through to its conclusion, through the implementation of this settlement and in any proceedings that may ensue against Mulvadi following its bankruptcy.
 See Lichtman Decl. ¶ 3.
-Proposed Class Counsel have undertaken an enormous amount of work, including a pre-filing scientific investigation, litigating dispositive motions, and extensive discovery to advocate for the Class.
+Proposed Class Counsel have undertaken an enormous amount of work to advocate for the Class and deliver the results they have.
 Id. ¶ 8.
 They satisfy Rule 23(a)(4)'s adequacy requirement, as well as the standard for appointment of class counsel under Rule 23(g).